-- 4. You can adjust the map lighting by laying down a light, then double clicking on it and using the color option to set its intensity and color.
-You can then rotate and position the light as desired.
-The exact location of a light is not important.
-The direction it faces is global.
-You can use more than one, if you want to illuminate the map objects from different angles at once. - 5.
-If you want to place map objects or points/paths in a straight line, you might want to turn the map to a proper angle and use your cursor keys, while keeping the mouse completely still.
-Using the F-keys will place new objects along a straight line. - 6.
+- 13. If you want to place map objects or points/paths in a straight line, you might want to turn the map to a proper angle and use your cursor keys, while keeping the mouse completely still.
+Using the F-keys will place new objects along a straight line. - 14.
 Keep enough distance between Dilithium Moons and barriers (map border, asteroid fields).
-Otherwise freighters mining them might get stuck. - 7.
+Otherwise freighters mining them might get stuck. - 15.
 When placing moons, consider where the corresponding mining station will have to be.
-If there is not enough room to place the station near the moon it might get frustrating for the player (especially if different starting locations are more or less advantages regarding this aspect). - 8.
+If there is not enough room to place the station near the moon it might get frustrating for the player (especially if different starting locations are more or less advantages regarding this aspect). - 16.
 Try and make maps AI friendly.
 The AI tends to take the nearest two moons early on in the game.
-So when one or two of the moons are in an opponents base, things get messy. - 9.
+So when one or two of the moons are in an opponents base, things get messy. - 17.
 Keep enough distance between moons to make freighters automatically use the proper station to deliver their cargo.
 When moons are two close to one another, the mining stations might also be too close to one another.
 That may lead to the problem, that freighters are not delivering their cargo to the mining station they are supposed to use, when the nearest one is the same for at least two moons.
 In essence your freighters might prefer one mining station over the other, causing them all to go to the same station, although there are two available.